Laurence Monroe Klauber: Businessman and inventor

 Before becoming a herpetologist, Klauber worked for many years with the San Diego Gas & Electric Company.
-He worked his way up in the company from his first job as electric sign salesman thru electrical engineering positions; ultimately he became president in 1947, then Chairman of the Board of Directors, a position he held from 1950 until his retirement in 1953.
-Klauber held 9 U.S. patents (2 jointly) for inventions relating to energy transmission.
+He worked his way up in the company from his first job as electric sign salesman thru electrical engineering positions; ultimately he became president in 1947, then chairman of the board of directors, a position he held from 1950 until his retirement in 1953.
+Klauber held eight U.S. patents (plus 2 jointly) for inventions relating to energy transmission.

 Herpetology

 In 1923, Dr. Harry M. Wegeforth of the newly opened San Diego Zoo asked Klauber to identify several species of snake recently acquired.
 Even though reptiles were not much more than a hobby to him at the time, he took the job and eventually became Consulting Curator of Reptiles.
-In addition, he became a member of the Zoological Society's Board of Trustees in 1945, and served as its President from 1949 to 1951.
+In addition, he became a member of the Zoological Society's Board of Trustees in 1945, and served as its president from 1949 to 1951.
 As curator, he dedicated the following 35 years of his life to the study of reptiles, and rattlesnakes in particular.
-The end result of that considerable amount of time and amassed data was his magnum opus, the two-volume book entitled Rattlesnakes: Their Habits, Life Histories and Influence on Mankind, published in 1956.
+The result of that considerable amount of time and amassed data was his magnum opus, the two-volume book entitled Rattlesnakes: Their Habits, Life Histories and Influence on Mankind, published in 1956.
 It is still considered to be the most complete and authoritative resource ever written on rattlesnakes.